House GOP elects Trump defender Elise Stefanik to No. 3 post

 Stefanik, 36, gives Republicans a chance to try changing the subject from the acrimonious fight over the defiant Cheney by installing a Trump loyalist — and one of the party’s relative handful of women in Congress — in a visible role.

 But GOP schisms are unlikely to vanish quickly.
-Many hard-right conservatives have misgivings about Stefanik's centrist voting record, and tensions remain raw over Trump's taut hold on the party and Cheney's rancorous ouster.
+Many hard-right conservatives have misgivings about Stefanik's centrist voting record, tensions remain raw over Trump's taut hold on the party and Cheney's rancorous ouster, and Cheney has said she will remain a vocal foe of Trump.

-“We are unified at making sure that we win the majority, and that we focus on the damage that the Biden-Pelosi agenda is doing across America," Stefanik told reporters Thursday, amplifying her argument that she'd be an aggressive messenger for her party.
-She called Trump “the most important leader in our party for voters" and said she was strongly positioned to win.
+At a time when Cheney and other anti-Trump Republicans are trying to pull the party away from him, Stefanik reaffirmed her view of his importance, underscoring his continued sway within the party.

+“Voters determine the leader of the Republican Party, and President Trump is the leader that they look to," she told reporters after the vote.
+She added, “He is an important voice in the Republican Party and we look forward to working with him.”

 Cheney, a daughter of former Vice President Dick Cheney and an ambitious GOP force in her own right, was among 10 House Republicans who voted this year to impeach Trump for inciting the Capitol riot.
 Since then, she’s battled Trump often and many Republicans ultimately turned against her, arguing that the dispute was a damaging distraction.